KhronosGroup/SYCL_Reference/source/iface/platform.rst

   bool is_host() const;

-Checks if the platform contains a SYCL :term:`host device`
+Returns True if the platform contains a SYCL :term:`host device`

-.. rubric:: Returns

-True if the platform contains a host device

 get_platforms
 =============